JackBrowne556/restaurant-funnel-analysis/notebooks/data_cleaning_notebook.md

 ### Fixing Out-of-order Event Types

-Out-of-order event types is defined by the following:

-> **Customer Funnels that do not align with the business funnel:**
+Out-of-order event types are customer funnels that do not align with the business funnel:

-	> menu_view → item_added → review_cart → payment_attempt → order_complete
+> **menu_view → item_added → review_cart → payment_attempt → order_complete**

 A total of of **639** Session IDs were found to have either regressed funnel order or illogical timestamps.